At least 1 in 3 mothers or birthing-people experience some symptoms of birth trauma*.

-Birth trauma doesn’t only impact the birthing-person, but can impact the parent-infant relationship and the couple relationship.
-If we focus on the parent-infant relationship, it is very hard to be sensitive to your babies needs when you are experiencing hyper-vigilance and sleep deprivation.
-For example, whilst we know a babies’ cry is designed to illicit a response from others, it can feel impossible to soothe your crying baby when you are on edge, or when the baby is a reminder of the traumatic event.
+Birth trauma doesn’t only impact the birthing-person, but can impact the parent-infant relationship.
+It is very hard to be sensitive to your babies needs when you are experiencing hyper-vigilance and sleep deprivation.
+For example, whilst we know a babies’ cry is designed to illicit a response, it might feel impossible to soothe your crying baby when you are on edge, or when the baby is a reminder of the traumatic event.

 It is common for mothers to feel guilty about the disruption to their relationship with their baby, but therapy provides an opportunity to move beyond this and develop a closer bond with your baby.

 What can I do if I had a traumatic birth?